Let's Go! top

 The only thing that's different about our "stick" is that we use 3/4" ID Electrical Conduit for the stick.
 It's smooth, easy to drill for the pull rope and the keeper rope (not shown).
 The bottom edge is ground slightly to remove rough edges and give it a bit of a taper.

-Provided by Steve & Judy Bergemann, November 2006
+Provided by Steve Bergemann, November 2006

 [back to Innovations Index}